 Amazon’s latest drone models can fly up to 7.5 miles away from the hub (15 miles round-trip) and carry those five-pounds-or-less packages.

 So this means, if you’ve ordered something and it’s available in a nearby warehouse, it could be delivered by drone!

 Oh, you didn’t know Walmart has drones too?
 Yep, they do.
 Or, will by 2023.
 We’ve also got everything you need to know about Walmart drone delivery in our guide.

 Prime Air’s drones will have a sense-and-avoid system to allow Amazon to cover more delivery areas.

 Most drone delivery services need a pilot to make sure the drone won’t run into any obstacles along the way, but Amazon has built a smart drone automatically detects if there are things in its flight or landing path.

 This is all part of Amazon’s goal of making 30-minute deliveries.

+Two-day delivery and same-day grocery pickup just isn’t enough anymore.
 Gotta keep pushing to fend off challengers like Walmart.